Grant Applications for 2019

 FAQ for Music Applications

-- Please clearly label each file ie Biography, YouTube/Souncloud description, Photo etc.
+- Please clearly label each file ie Biography, YouTube/SoundCloud description, Photo etc.

-- In most cases the grant is paid directly to you in the UK by electronic funds transfer to your bank account, or in the case of the Leanne Benjamin Awards, and the Tait Scholar/Higgins Scholar, directly to the relevant institutions.
+- In most cases the grant is paid directly to you in the UK by electronic funds transfer to your bank account, or in the case of the Tait Scholar, directly to the relevant institutions.

 - We ask that all Awardees submit a brief report to the Trustees at the end of the year.

-- On acceptance of a Tait Award you confirm that you agree to perform in concert for the Trust during the term of this award which is the 2017/18 UK academic year for no fee.
+- On acceptance of a Tait Award you confirm that you agree to perform in concert for the Trust during the term of the Award which is the 2019/20 UK academic year for no fee.